-2019: 88%.
-2020: Increase 2020: 85%
+The percentage of international students 2019 : 88%.
+2020: Increase 2020: 85% 6 who were satisfied or very satisfied with

 Commentary: The benchmark measure of 88% was established in a pre-COVID-19 environment.
 Given the impact COVID-19 has had on international students, including closed borders and the global environment, a drop in satisfaction is not surprising.